Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 • Work at a location where the employer has at least 50 employees within 75 miles.

-If you meet these requirements, you can use FMLA leave for treatment at a rehab facility, provided it’s on referral from a health care provider.
+If you meet these requirements, you can use FMLA leave for treatment at a rehab facility, provided it’s on referral from a health care provider, such as for a stay at a detox center in Indiana.
 The process typically involves submitting paperwork to your human resources (HR) department, which keeps the details of your situation confidential.
 You don’t necessarily have to share everything with your direct boss; HR can handle the logistics while respecting your privacy.

 How to prepare your job for substance abuse treatment